Innovative Branding Strategies · · 52 min read

 Old Spice: The Man Your Man Could Smell Like Campaign That Captivated Audiences

 Featuring the charismatic Isaiah Mustafa, the advertisements showcased dramatized conversations between couples about pleasantly scented body wash, creating an inviting narrative that quickly went viral.
-It garnered over 1.4 billion impressions, leading to a remarkable 107% increase in sales, with doubling.
+It garnered over 1.4 billion impressions, leading to a remarkable 107% increase in sales, with sales doubling.

 Each box represents a key step in the campaign.
 Follow the arrows to see how the initiative evolved from recognizing a problem to achieving spectacular results.